mittell/mittell/README.md

 - I'm a creative person with a flair for technological thinking and building.
 - I enjoy working with other people, building great teams, and of course... great software!
 - I've often worked alone or in small teams, but my last role catapulted my experience with collaboration across multiple teams involving development, testing, and infrastructure.
-- I've tried many independent endeavours including freelance work and even trying to run my own Drone Startup... needless to say each one failed. :satisfied:
+- I've tried many independent endeavours including freelance work and even tried to run my own Drone Startup... needless to say each one failed. :satisfied:
 - I've found myself mentoring at every opportunity provided to me, helping people understand and use technology has always been a keen interest of mine.
 I'm still trying to learn and find my own way through this crazy world of software, but where's the fun if we can't help other people at the same time?

 ---